NSX2022/Rust-Planets/README.txt

-A programming exercise to det me back into Rust
+A programming exercise to get me back into Rust
 Feel free to do whatever you want with this project